KOflyan/java-language-basics/src/lesson13/classwork/README.md

 2. Change the `exercise2.html` file so that when a user clicks `Change header background color` button, header background color is changed to `red`.
 If it is already red, it changes to `white`.
-When a user presses `Change header text` button, change the header element text to say `eader text magically changed!` instead of `My first heading`.
+When a user presses `Change header text` button, change the header element text to say `Header text magically changed!` instead of `My first heading`.
 Hints: `document.getElementById`, `element.style.backgroundColor`, `element.textContent`.